mideind/nnserver/README.md

 ## Models

 For serving with docker, store models under `conf/models/`.
-The baseline models available on CLARIN trained on a cleaned up and filtered variation of ParIce along with backtranslation data.
+The baseline models available on [CLARIN](https://repository.clarin.is/repository/xmlui/) are trained on a cleaned up and filtered variation of ParIce along with backtranslation data.
 One model for each direction English--Icelandic and Icelandic--English.

 ## Serve models over http